FOSSClass/doungdoth.github.io/index.md

-## USB Booting Issues?
+## _USB_ Booting Issues?

-#### Did you have an issue come up when your PC did not want to boot external flash drive _USB_ even after going to _BIOS_ and selecting appropriate device?
+#### Did you have an issue come up when your computer did not want to boot external flash drive _USB_ even after going to _BIOS_ and selecting appropriate device?
 Did an Error message popped up saying something along the lines of "device is not found"?
 So what do you do?

 #### After you install what ever that it is you want on your external flash drive _USB_ you may find out that you are finding some trouble getting it to work.
 Now there are some ways to go about this.